 And and so that’s why I talk not only about introversion and exclusivity for the introvert, but also our other identities.
 So these other marginalized groups, same thing for my gay friends.
-So I have a gay male friend who’s six foot four, so he’s a little sort of domineering and he’s a tall guy, and he has talked with me about how when he comes into a company and when people figure out that he’s gay, whether it’s what he shares of what they think they know, he said, as a black male, I have to be friendly because of all the stereotype types of the black man in everyone’s.
+So I have a gay male friend who’s six foot four, so he’s a little sort of domineering and he’s a tall guy, and he has talked with me about how when he comes into a company and when people figure out that he’s gay, whether it’s what he shares of what they think they know, he said, as a black male, I have to be friendly because of all the stereotype types of the black man.

 Many people are afraid of the image of the black man.
 So he said, I have to be friendly even when I don’t want to be, when I don’t feel I have to be.
 For once they find out I’m gay, I can’t be too friendly because then that is what is this guy trying to do.
 Is this guy trying to hit on me?